Sept 2023 EntryProgramme code: JS3150

 Re-accreditation will be sought from the Hong Kong Institution of Engineers (HKIE) for this programme.

 Students who complete the prosthetics or orthotics courses offered in the programme are eligible to sit the certification examination of the Hong Kong Society of Certified Prosthetist-Orthotists (HKSCPO).
-The programme has also been accredited by the International Society for Prosthetics and Orthotics (ISPO) as a Category I professional programme.
+The programme has been accredited by the International Society for Prosthetics and Orthotics (ISPO) as a Category I professional programme.

 Professional Engineering Practice